JordanL2/ModularCalculator/README.md

 		* Way of seeing possible inputs for an operator or function - number of inputs, types allowed for each input
 	* Dialog that allows editing of feature options
 	* Scientific notation number display option
-	* Auto-select dark theme if needed
+	* Auto-select dark theme if system theme is dark

 * Usability / quality of life:
 	* Remember what file was loaded, display in title, Save saves to it, add Save As